jwg4/dwr/PITCHME.md

  - JSON
  - XML

-and you want to add references or IDs to reduce repetition between subobjects, or do joins across different files, you should just cut your losses and install SQLite.
+and you want to add references or IDs to reduce repetition between subobjects, or do joins across different files, you should cut your losses and install SQLite.

 ---
 ## Reasons to use SQLite?
 III